hugros-93/agentic-art/README.md

 Normally the application starts the MCP server through the MCP stdio transport automatically, so you do not need to run it manually for a normal painting request.

+The application maintains a persistent MCP session during a painting run so multiple Artist tool calls share the same server-side session.

 ---

 # Running Tests